xpack/web-jekyll/pages/xbb/end-of-support.md

 ### Next XBB

-The future releases will move to a modular aproach, using binary xPacks.
+The future releases will move to a modular approach, using binary xPacks.